barumau/pandunia/eng/K00_kurse.md

 ### Word List

 **did**
-past, former
+before, formerly
 **nau**
-present, current
+at present, currently
 **vil**
-will, future tense marker
+will, in the future
 **pre**
 before
 **den**